rolandshen/reflections-1/README.md

 # reflections-1
 =============
+## Roland Shen Reflections Sept 28, 2013
+# What are your thoughts on reproducibility?

+I think reproducibility is a great idea for people who are interested in research and making an impact within the academic community.
+It allows for others to understand your work step by step and to be able to create the same results from your findings.
+Although I might not be interested in doing research, I believe that reproduceability is important even within the workplace.
+If I had to complete a project within a company, I would like to be able to reproduce the same quality work later if a similar project shows up again.
+I wouldn't want my first successful project to be a product of luck and I would want to be absolutely sure that if I followed the same steps from the previous project, then the current project would yield the same results.
+The strongest justification for the opposite view is that some measurements in data are variable based, that even though all the steps are carefully recorded and followed, different results can appear.
+For such experiments or processes, it is important to say at the beginning of a process that there will be variations in findings but only because that is the nature of the research at hand.

 ## Roland Shen Reflections Sept 21, 2013

 We only had two classes with guest lecturers this week.
 I don't know if there